enarjord/passivbot/README.md

 ------------------------------------------------------------------
 overview

-the bot's purpose is to accumulate usdt
+the bot's purpose is to accumulate usdt in binance futures, btc in bybit inverse

-it is intended to work with leverage of 75x and higher

 will make entries automatically, but will also work with user making manual entries and adding to or removing from positions